 SwitchUp reviewers valued the program’s affordability.
 One grad, who researched a few programs prior to enrolling, selected Altcademy because it “offers pretty much the same syllabus as everyone else, and it’s way more affordable.”

-However, one SwitchUp reviewer noted that “the community is not as active as I would like,” so Altcademy students must be self-motivated.
-On the other hand, one Reddit student enjoyed the independence afforded by Altcademy, saying “it’s nice to work at your own pace while still having a recommended schedule to go by and to gauge your process.”
+However, one SwitchUp reviewer noted that “the community is not as active as I would like”.
+That means Altcademy students must be self-motivated.
+On the other hand, one Reddit student enjoyed the independence afforded by Altcademy.
+They said, “it’s nice to work at your own pace while still having a recommended schedule to go by and to gauge your process.”

 Alternatives to Altcademy